 10. Haibike Xduro Cross 4.0

 This versatile electric mountain bike goes for miles and miles…

 Reasons to buy

 You might enjoy the downhill element of mountain biking, but most riders are less keen on the uphill-climbing bit.
-With numerous brands now making mountain bikes electric, however, that problem disappears.
+With numerous brands now making electric mountain bikes, that problem disappears.

-The 36 volt battery is apparently good for up to 140 miles but this likely won’t apply to the uphill climbs any mountain biker is going to use it for.
-The bottom of the range estimate is a still useful 30 miles, though, and Shimano SLX 11-speed gears allow you to assist the battery even on the uphill.
+The 36-volt battery is apparently good for up to 140 miles, but this likely won’t apply to the uphill climbs any mountain biker is going to use it for.
+The bottom of the range estimate is a still useful 30 miles, though, and Shimano SLX 11-speed gears enable you to assist the battery even on the uphill.